JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_QE/readme.md

 ```bash
 mpirun -np 20 ph.x -inp dyn-matrix_ph.in > dyn-matrix_ph.out
 ```
 where **20** represents the number of CPU cores used for the calculation.
 Once the calculation is done, several **.dyn** files will be created.
-In addition, the dielectric tensor can also be extracted from the **.out** file..
+In addition, the dielectric tensor can also be extracted from the **.out** file.

 An example of these calculations can be found in the [folder]().